Kelowna Mountie delivered ‘forceful’ blows, says expert in assault trial - Kelowna Capital NewsKelowna Capital News

 Staff Sgt.
-Leonard McCoshen was called upon as an expert witness by the crown for his work as a use of force expert and homicide investigator in Edmonton, A.B.
+Leonard McCoshen was called as an expert witness by the Crown, for his work as a use of force expert and homicide investigator in Edmonton, A.B.

-While on the stand in June, the use-of-force expert stated that he believes Const.
+While on the stand in June, the use-of-force expert stated that he believed Const.
 Siggy Pietrzak did not have to strike Tyler Russell in order to complete an arrest on May 30, 2020.

 Pietrzak was charged with assault in April 2021, almost a year after an arrest downtown Kelowna was caught on camera.
 In the footage, the accused appears to repeatedly punch a man who is being placed under arrest by several Mounties.

-Watch commander Martin Trudeau said earlier in the trial that he had planned to go for a mountain bike ride with Pietrzak the day after the incident but they cancelled because Pietrzak had injured his hand in the altercation.
+Watch commander Martin Trudeau had earlier stated in the trial that he had planned to go for a mountain bike ride with Pietrzak the day after the incident but they cancelled because the constable had injured his hand in the altercation.

 Const.
-David Carter testified earlier in the trial that he verbally placed Tyler Russell under arrest for obstruction of justice after Russell failed to comply with his order to take a breathalyzer test under suspicion that he intended to drive a vehicle.
+David Carter previously testified that he verbally placed Tyler Russell under arrest for obstruction of justice after Russell failed to comply with his order to take a breathalyzer test under suspicion that he intended to drive a vehicle.

 It was later discovered that Russell did not possess the keys to the vehicle he was sitting in.